Graves' disease: Surgery

-This modality is suitable for young people and pregnant females.
-Indications for thyroidectomy can be separated into absolute indications or relative indications.
+This modality is suitable for young people and pregnant women.
+Indications for thyroidectomy can be classified as absolute or relative indications.
 These indications help decide who would benefit most from surgery.
-The absolute indications are a large goiter (especially when compressing the trachea), suspicious nodules or suspected cancer (to pathologically examine the thyroid), and people with ophthalmopathy and additionally if it is the person's preferred method of treatment or if refusing to undergo radioactive iodine treatment.
+The absolute indications are a large goiter (especially when compressing the trachea), suspicious nodules or suspected cancer (to examine the thyroid pathologically), and people with ophthalmopathy, and additionally if it is the person's preferred method of treatment or if refusing to undergo radioactive iodine treatment.
 Pregnancy is advised to be delayed for six months after radioactive iodine treatment.

 Both bilateral subtotal thyroidectomy and the Hartley-Dunhill procedure (hemithyroidectomy on one side and partial lobectomy on the other side) are possible.

 Advantages are immediate cure and potential removal of carcinoma.
 Its risks are injury of the recurrent laryngeal nerve, hypoparathyroidism (due to removal of the parathyroid glands), hematoma (which can be life-threatening if it compresses the trachea), relapse following medical treatment, infections (less common), and scarring.
 The increase in the risk of nerve injury can be due to the increased vascularity of the thyroid parenchyma and the development of links between the thyroid capsule and the surrounding tissues.
 Reportedly, a 1% incidence exists of permanent recurrent laryngeal nerve paralysis after complete thyroidectomy.
 Risks related to anesthesia are many; thus, coordination with the anesthesiologist and patient optimization for surgery preoperatively are essential.
 Removal of the gland enables a complete biopsy to be performed to have definite evidence of cancer anywhere in the thyroid.
 (Needle biopsies are not so accurate at predicting a benign state of the thyroid.)
 No further treatment of the thyroid is required, unless cancer is detected.
 A radioiodine uptake study may be done after surgery to ensure all remaining (potentially cancerous) thyroid cells (i.e., near the nerves to the vocal cords) are destroyed.
 Besides this, the only remaining treatment will be levothyroxine, or thyroid replacement pills to be taken for the rest of the patient's life.

 A 2013 review article concludes that surgery appears to be the most successful in the management of Graves' disease, with total thyroidectomy being the preferred surgical option.